- Japanese encephalitis virus (JEV) is a flavivirus related to dengue, yellow fever and West Nile viruses, and is spread by mosquitoes.

 Safe and effective JE vaccines are available to prevent disease.
-WHO recommends having strong prevention and control activities, including JE immunization in all regions where the disease is a recognized public health problem, along with strengthening surveillance and reporting mechanisms.
+WHO recommends having strong JE prevention and control activities, including JE immunization in all regions where the disease is a recognized public health priority, along with strengthening surveillance and reporting mechanisms.
 Even if the number of JE-confirmed cases is low, vaccination should be considered where there is a suitable environment for JE virus transmission.
 There is little evidence to support a reduction in JE disease burden from interventions other than the vaccination of humans.

-There are four main types of JE vaccines currently in use: inactivated mouse brain-based vaccines, inactivated cell-based vaccines, live attenuated vaccines, and live chimeric vaccines.
-Traditionally, the most widely used vaccine was a purified inactivated product made from either Nakayama or Beijing strains propagated in mouse brain tissue.
-It is still produced and used in several countries.
+There are 4 main types of JE vaccines currently in use: inactivated mouse brain-derived vaccines, inactivated Vero cell-derived vaccines, live attenuated vaccines, and live recombinant vaccines.

 Over the past years, the live attenuated SA14-14-2 vaccine manufactured in China has become the most widely used vaccine in endemic countries, and it was prequalified by WHO in October 2013.
 Cell-culture based inactivated vaccines and the live recombinant vaccine based on the yellow fever vaccine strain have also been licensed and WHO-prequalified.
-In November 2013, GAVI opened a funding window to support JE vaccination campaigns in eligible countries.
+In November 2013, Gavi opened a funding window to support JE vaccination campaigns in eligible countries.

 Major outbreaks of JE occur every 2-15 years.
 JE transmission intensifies during the rainy season, during which vector populations increase.
-However, there has not yet been evidence of increased JE transmission following major floods or tsunamis.
-The spread of JE in new areas has been correlated with agricultural development and intensive rice cultivation supported by irrigation programmes.
+However, there has not yet been evidence of increased JEV transmission following major floods or tsunamis.
+The spread of JEV in new areas has been correlated with agricultural development and intensive rice cultivation supported by irrigation programmes.

 WHO responds to JE by:

 - providing global recommendations for JE control, including the use of vaccines.
-WHO recommends JE immunization in all regions where the disease is a recognized public health problem and supports implementation.
+WHO recommends JE immunization in all regions where the disease is a recognized public health priority and supports implementation.

 - providing technical support for JE surveillance, JE vaccine introduction and large-scale JE vaccination campaigns, and evaluation of JE vaccine effectiveness and programmatic impact.